 b.
 Non-Athletics-Interstate events: Music, One-Act Play, Speech and Debate Interstate events should be sanctioned through the OSSAA and the Host State Activities Association.
 Note: Some out-of-state schools will not allow their schools to participate unless the event is sanctioned by the OSSAA.
 All in-state schools must abide with OSSAA Rules and the invited states must abide by their high school association's rules.
 Out-of-State Agreement: It is agreed to include on the out-of-state entry form a statement to be signed by the Principal or Superintendent that all students entered are eligible to represent the school according to the Rules of invited state's Activities Association or governing body.
-In-State-Agreement: It is agreed to include on the in-state entry form a statement to be signed by the Principal or Superintendent that all students entered are eligible to represent the school according to the Rules of the Oklahoma Secondary School Activities Association.
+In-State-Agreement: It is agreed to include on the in-state entry form a statement to be signed by the Principal or Superintendent that all students entered are eligible to represent the school according to the Rules of the in-state entry form a statement to be signed by the Principal or Superintendent that all students entered are eligible to represent the school according to the second Activities Association.
 Application forms are provided by the OSSAA or the out-of-state high school's association.